Galway SPCA has been an active force in Animal Welfare in Co Galway for over 20 years. We are a registered Charity and a Not for Profit organisation.

 Where are we ?

-We have a charity shop on Augustine Street Galway and on Barrack Street, Athenry.
+We have two charity shops, one on Augustine Street Galway and one on Barrack Street, Athenry.

 We have a small core of dedicated employees supported by a wonderful group of Volunteers.

 How are we funded?

 We are self-funded, relying on donations both monetary and supplies (please see our Wishlist), fund-raising activities and homing contributions/adoption fees help prepare our animals for homing.
 Without your support, we simply could not exist.

 We are fortunate to date to have received an ex-gratia Grant from Dept of Agriculture annually.
 In 2019, we were awarded as ‘Charity of the Year’ by Burn’s Pet Nutrition and are grateful for their ongoing support.